‘General Hospital’ Spoilers: Is Anna Devane Leaving GH?

 Valentin Can’t Stay Away

-Valentin Cassadine (James Patrick Stuart) has a secret past with Anna and General Hospital spoilers tease that the random WSB guy that showed up the other day, Karl Browning (J Downing), is not to be trusted.
+Valentin Cassadine (James Patrick Stuart) has a secret past with Anna, and General Hospital spoilers tease that the random WSB guy that showed up the other day, Karl Browning (J Downing), is not to be trusted.
 Karl told Anna she put Valentin on a kill list but didn’t tell her why.

 Other General Hospital spoilers hint that Karl misled Anna, perhaps to keep Anna and Valentin apart.
 But Valentin won’t be dissuaded and will be back at Anna’s bedside at General Hospital even though Nina Clay (Michelle Stafford) won’t like it one bit.
 Valentin seems to love Anna.